dfaruque/Serenity.Extra/README.md

 3. Add following line in Modules/Common/ScriptInit.ts `Q.Config.rootNamespaces.push('_Ext');`
 4. If want to apply Serenity.Extra css then you could add a line in appsettings.bundles.json `"~/Modules/_Ext/ExtStyles.css"`
+5. If you want to use code generator custom templates then follow **sergen.json** file from **SerExtraESM** project
-5. See LanguageGrid.ts and LanguageDialog.ts for example.
+6. See LanguageGrid.ts and LanguageDialog.ts for example.

 ## Examples